NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MpreviewDevelopmentOfAStreamlinedSlicerModuleForManualImageAnnotation/README.md

 1. We will provide instructions below how to setup the module, and download sample data, etc. --> see below "Installation Instructions for Users"
 2. We will ask users to experiment with the module and provide us feedback.
 3. We will make some changes to the module based on user feedback and from our experimentation with the other extensions
+4. At the same time we'll test out other approaches

 ## Progress and Next Steps